 Similarly, in a 2017 video detailing how companies can get started with ESG disclosure opportunities, Libby Bernick of Trucost noted that demand for transparency on the ESG performance of companies is intensifying.
 “Stock exchanges representing 70 percent of equity markets are implementing ESG requirements, [and] over a quarter of all investments now consider ESG, up 25 percent since 2014.”

-Rubicon is a technology company that powers a digital marketplace, provides a suite of SaaS products for waste, recycling, and smart city solutions, and collects and analyzes data for businesses and governments worldwide.
+Rubicon is a software company that provides a suite of SaaS products for waste, recycling, and smart city solutions, and collects and analyzes data for businesses and governments worldwide.
 Transforming an industry which has historically been treated as a utility with only a passing commitment to environmental, social, and governance excellence, we advocate for practices that we believe will drive sustainable, long-term growth and profitability, and help to turn businesses into more sustainable enterprises and neighborhoods into greener and smarter places to live and work.

 We look forward to the day when all companies commit to the promises that the ESG criteria continue to empower.